Sexual misconduct occurs when women are commoditized. It’s sin, but since few know what commoditization means, few can address our current scandal.

 So take them off.
-We’ll see pre-Cartesian Christianity.
-Our bodies tell the gospel of Jesus freely giving his physical body to marry us.
+Return to creation, where enchanted reality is revealed in our bodies as well as nature (the heavens and the earth).
+Pre-Enlightenment Christianity is an embodied—fleshy—faith.
+On catechism reads: “The flesh is the hinge of salvation.”
+Our fleshy bodies open the door, the portal, into enchanted reality.
+Our bodies tell God’s story, as “the Word became flesh.”
+The gospel is Jesus freely giving his fleshy body to marry us.
 Hence, spouses freely give their bodies to one another (I Cor.
 7:4).
 A husband doesn’t greedily grab his wife’s breasts because union with God is not something we grab (Phil 2:6).
 Nor does he grab any woman’s breasts for taking is receiving only what God gives.

-This is supposed to be manifest in the Eucharist, take and eat.
+This is manifest in the Eucharist, take and eat.
 As Jesus’ bride, we open our hands to receive his body.
 Historically, it was seminary-trained clergy who break the bread and give it to us, just as Jesus broke bread and gave it to his disciples.
-Clergy embody Jesus our groom (seminary comes from the root word semen).
+Clergy embody Jesus our groom (seminary comes from the root, semen).
 We, the bride of Christ, don’t grab a hunk of bread, for take is not tear off a piece.
 We receive.

 This isn’t some quaint distinction.
 I’m thrilled that younger evangelicals are returning to thick liturgical practices.
-But I fear they’ll fall into Descartes’ divide, commodifying the bread and wine as nothing more than material objects.
-In truth, they are the mystical, transfigured body and blood of Jesus.
-If they’re not, what do we do with Jesus’ caution that “unless you eat my flesh and drink my blood, you have no part of me” (Jn.
+But I fear they’ll fall into Descartes’ divide, commodifying the bread and wine as nothing more than material objects—”symbols.”
+In truth, they are substance, the mystical body and blood of Jesus.
+If they’re not, what do we do with Jesus’ caution that “unless you eat my flesh and drink my blood, you have no life in me” (Jn.
 6:53)?

 And don’t think we skirt commodification via the internet, secretly leering at women’s breasts.
 In a 2011 Playboy magazine interview, John Mayer admits to viewing as many as 300 naked women before getting out of bed in the morning.
 But in commodifying women and sex, making them merely objects of lust, Mayer admits to getting little joy out of meeting actual women.

 All this after recording “Your body is a wonderland” in 2001.
 Your body is a wonderland/ Your body is a wonder (I’ll use my hands)/ Your body Is a wonderland.
 Mayer’s right.
-A woman’s body is a wonderland.
-If he, and Christians in general, discovered why, they could contribute to solving our tragic sexual misconduct scandal.
+The truest knowledge begins in our hands, not our heads.
+If more Christians discovered why, we could contribute to solving our tragic sexual misconduct scandal.

-Andrew Greeley, The Catholic Imagination (Berkley: University of California Press, 2000), p.
-65.
+Andrew Greeley, The Catholic Imagination (University of California Press, 2000), 65.

 Descartes, Meditations, II; Discourse on Methods, IV.